adnanmc/Website-Template-For-Mobile-App/README.md

 # Website Template For Mobile App

 This is a responsive template built using Bootstrap 3.
-Feel free to download and use for your project.
+Free to download and use for any project.

 Demo for this template @ http://jolt.bitballoon.com/